Special Programs & Instructional Support Services

 - AP French Language and Culture

-Please review the Advanced & Gifted Manual located on our website for complete information on this program.
+Please visit the Advanced & Gifted section for more information

 Note: Regardless of whether a student is struggling or typically does well academically, there may be times that extra support is required to master a skill or concept.
 When students are invited to a small group reinforcement session or tutoring, they are required to attend the live session even if they have full flexibility.